rudesome/pulumi-import-state/readme.md

     - set github pages

 ## instruction:

-1. rename sample.env to .env and set your own PAT github api token
+1. rename sample.env to .env and set your own PAT github api token:

 ```bash
 API_KEY="XXXXXXXXXXXXXXXXX"
 ```

+2. don't forget to set the pulumi code to keep the state as code configured